hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the Linux Virtual Machine Scale Set.
+* `name` - (Required) The name of the Windows Virtual Machine Scale Set.
 Changing this forces a new resource to be created.

-* `location` - (Required) The Azure location where the Linux Virtual Machine Scale Set should exist.
+* `location` - (Required) The Azure location where the Windows Virtual Machine Scale Set should exist.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the Resource Group in which the Linux Virtual Machine Scale Set should be exist.
+* `resource_group_name` - (Required) The name of the Resource Group in which the Windows Virtual Machine Scale Set should be exist.
+Changing this forces a new resource to be created.

+* `admin_password` - (Required) The Password which should be used for the local-administrator on this Virtual Machine.
 Changing this forces a new resource to be created.

 * `admin_username` - (Required) The username of the local administrator on each Virtual Machine Scale Set instance.
 Changing this forces a new resource to be created.